polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 When making an on-chain callback, our implementation hashes the function name together with all of its parameter values.
 The callback will be stored and called during the next block next import.
-If we find that the hash value exists, meaning a function with the same set of parameters has been called before; for signed transactions the function will be replaced if called with a higher priority; for unsigned transactions this callback is simply ignored.
+If we find that the hash value exists, meaning a function with the same set of parameters has been called before, then for signed transactions the function will be replaced if called with a higher priority; for unsigned transactions this callback is simply ignored.

-If your pallet is making on-chain callbacks regularly and you expect it to have duplicate set of parameters every once in a while, you can always pass in an additional parameter of the current block number that is passed in from `fn offchain_worker()` function.
-This number is going to be only incrementing and is guaranteed to be unique.
+If your pallet is making on-chain callbacks regularly and you expect it to have a duplicate set of parameters occassionally, you can always pass in an additional parameter of the current block number that is passed in from the `offchain_worker` function.
+This number will only increment and is guaranteed to be unique.

 ## Fetching External Data

-To fetch external data from 3rd-party APIs, use the `offchain::http` library as follows.
+To fetch external data from third-party APIs, use the `offchain::http` library as follows.

 **runtime/src/offchain_pallet.rs**